np-guard/cluster-topology-analyzer/README.md

 ## Algorithm
 The underlying algorithm for identifying required connectivity works as follows.
 1. Scan the given directories for all YAML files.
-1. In each YAML file identify manifests for [workload resources](https://kubernetes.io/docs/concepts/workloads/controllers/), [Service resources](https://kubernetes.io/docs/concepts/services-networking/service/#service-resource) and [ConfigMap resources](https://kubernetes.io/docs/concepts/configuration/configmap/), [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress) and [Route](https://docs.openshift.com/container-platform/latest/networking/routes/route-configuration.html).
+1. In each YAML file identify manifests for [workload resources](https://kubernetes.io/docs/concepts/workloads/controllers/) and [Service resources](https://kubernetes.io/docs/concepts/services-networking/service/#service-resource), as well as [ConfigMap resources](https://kubernetes.io/docs/concepts/configuration/configmap/), [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress), [Gateway Routes](https://gateway-api.sigs.k8s.io/concepts/api-overview/#route-resources) and [OpenShift Routes](https://docs.openshift.com/container-platform/latest/networking/routes/route-configuration.html).
 1. In each workload resource, identify configuration values that might represent network addresses.
 This includes strings in containers' `envs`, `args` and `command` fields, as well as references to data in ConfigMaps.
 1. For each target-workload in the list of workload resources:
     1. Identify all services whose selector matches target-workload